 What Happens During An Initial Appointment With A Physiotherapist?

 If you’re not sure what to expect, an initial appointment with a physiotherapist is the best way to get a better understanding of what physiotherapy entails and how it can help.
 At your first appointment, you’ll typically have a general discussion about your condition, where it has been painful before and any other injuries you’ve had.
-Your therapist will also ask about any current medications or supplements that you’re taking, as well as the severity of your symptoms on a scale from 1-10.
+Your therapist will also ask about any current medications that you’re taking, as well as the severity of your symptoms on a scale from 1-10.
 After discussing your condition with you, the physiotherapist will come up with a plan of action for addressing the pain and getting back on track.

 How Do I Choose The Right Physiotherapist?